mesutgdk/BMI-Calculator/README.md

 #  BMI Calculator

-*  My main goal is to develop an easy-to-use app that can calculate body mass index.
+*  My main goal is to develop an easy-to-use app that can calculate body mass index and designed with MVC design pattern.

 ## What I learned

+* MVC design pattern
 * How to create multi-screen apps with animated navigation.
 * Optional binding, optional chaining and the nil coalescing operator.
 * How to create classes and difference between classes and structs.